proofzero/rollupid/docs/create-an-application.md

 ---
+title: Create an application
-description: Step-by-step guide to creating a Rollup application.
+excerpt: Step-by-step guide to creating a Rollup application.
+category: 64663981b01e1915fdf2a26e
 ---

 # Create an application